 - 1. That Marginal Strips are reserved along all qualifying streams crossing this Place. - 2.
-That this Place be acquired under the Public Works Act by the Councils for a Recreation Reserve. - 3.
-That the Queen Elizabeth Park is extended from the northern boundary to include south to the Wainui streams - 4.
+That this Place be acquired under the Public Works Act by the Councils and DOC for a Recreation Reserve, particularly using any credits that they have with NZTA. - 3.
+That the Queen Elizabeth Park is extended from the northern boundary south to include the Wainui streams. - 4.
 That an Ecological Corridor restoration be acquired under the Public Works Act by Council. - 5.
 That a Neighbourhood Park be established beside the Tilley Road substation, with the northern portion to become a community garden. - 6.
-That walking tracks be established across this Place, to provide walking, access to Wainui, and access to SH1 resident houses across the railway line - 7.
-That Tilley Road resident occupations be legalised
+That walking tracks be established across this Place, including to provide community walking access to Wainui, and walking access to SH1 resident houses across the railway line. - 7.
+That Tilley Road resident occupations be legalised.

-KCDC - support and acquisition Greater Wellington - support and acquisition Friends of Queen Elizabeth Park - support Paekakariki Orchards & Gardens - support Regional walking groups - support KiwiRail - hazard management and support
+KCDC - support and acquisition

+Greater Wellington - support and acquisition

+Friends of Queen Elizabeth Park - support

+Paekakariki Orchards & Gardens - support

+Regional walking/cycling/horseriding groups - support

+KiwiRail - hazard management and support